davidson-consulting/Ecocoding-Optimization-Analysis/README.md

 **Here we can see that we can save a lot of energy (repeating task) even our human perception are not in alerted.**

-Since we admit that a computer have an optimized usage of his energy if we tend to use the his full power: by saving energy we can use it for other tasks.
+Since we admit that a computer have an optimized usage of his energy if we tend to use its full power: by saving energy we can use it for other tasks.

 **So we can dream about**:
-* **developpers that we have time to track invisible gains** *(and managers allow it)*
+* **developpers that have time to track real, yet often unnoticed gains** *(and managers allow it)*
 * **intergrating some mathematican into the team** *(one of the main weapon to create big optimizations)*
-* **runing our programs with same efficiency with less computers/pods** *(maybe the best KPI for a eco-coding long term effort)*
+* **running our programs with same efficiency with less computers/pods** *(maybe the best KPI for a eco-coding long term effort)*